- The Washington Times - Thursday, February 12, 2026

 Advertisement

-He blamed Mr. Bakaj’s client for stacking the complaint with top secret disclosures which thus called for meticulous handling.
+He blamed Mr. Bakaj’s client for stacking the complaint with top-secret disclosures, which called for meticulous handling.

 “You have implied that the ODNI ‘buried’ this complaint through classification, but the classification of the complaint is the direct result of your client taking the unprecedented step of putting highly classified intelligence in the whistleblower intake form,” Mr. Dever said.

-On the day Ms. Gabbard responded and Mr. Dever sent his letter, Senate Intelligence Committee Chairman Tom Cotton, Arkansas Republican, backed the director.
+On the day Ms. Gabbard responded and Mr. Dever sent his letter, Tom Cotton, Arkansas Republican and chairman of the Senate Select Committee on Intelligence, backed the director.

-Also on Saturday, the Guardian found it necessary to make a major correction that it inserted inside the story and in a note at the end.
+Also Saturday, The Guardian had to make a major correction, which it inserted into the story and in a note at the end.

 It said, “The Guardian reported earlier on Saturday that the phone conversation was between a person associated with foreign intelligence and a person close to Trump, based on Bakaj’s recollection of the complaint, which he confirmed over multiple calls.